In case you haven't heard, there’s a huge shift happening in the accounting world these days.

 1. Easier to deploy

 No more servers, no more networks, no more software upgrades.
-Cloud accounting systems are easy to set up, work on any device, and require minimal IT expertise or maintenance.
+Cloud accounting systems are easy to set up, work on any device, and require minimal technical expertise or maintenance.

 2. More efficient

 Nobody likes data entry.
 Cloud-based systems allow you to automate most of the boring, repetitive work that traditionally plagues accounting by using bank feeds and bank rules.

 With a cloud accounting system, you can access your books and financials from any location: home, office, mobile hotspot, small cabin in the woods, you name it.

 4. Easier collaboration